Breathing in I calm my body. Breathing out I smile. Dwelling in the present moment, I know this is a wonderful moment.

 LYB Graduates: You are eligible to attend Gentle Restorative classes taught by Jo Kirsch: 10:30-11:30am on Thursdays.

 Yin Yoga uses gentle long held postures practiced with an attitude of compassionate acceptance to awaken the more Yin parts of our physical, emotional and spiritual selves.
+Yoga Nidra is a guided meditation that puts the practitioner into a state of consiousness between waking and sleeping.
+Infused with intention, both Yin Yoga and Yoga Nidra are deeply restorative, grouding and healing.

 This donation-based relapse prevention program is open to the community and anyone is welcome to attend.
 One does not need to currently be attending a 12-step program, or currently practice yoga, to participate.